 The best position is the one that allows you the most access to your baby’s nails.
 Ensure that you can firmly hold your baby’s palm.

-It is up to you to decide the best tool for cutting a baby’s nails.
+Deciding on whether to use nail clippers or scissors is based on what works for you.
 Baby nail clippers vs scissors depend on how effective you find either of the tools.
 If the clippers work best for you, then scissors are off the menu for you.

 Some people find both tools hard to use or ineffective and choose to use their teeth to cut a baby’s nails.
 To enhance the effectiveness of the tool you use, try cutting your baby’s nails while they are asleep.